 Space Requirements: House with Yard

 Weight: 50 – 55 pounds (male), 40 – 51 pounds (female)

 Size, Proportion, Substance

-In the United Kingdom, the breed standards are 55 lb (25 kg) for a male and 50 lb (23 kg) for a female.
+In the United Kingdom, the breed standards are 55 lb (25 kg) for males and 50 lb (23 kg) for females.
 In the United States, a typical mature male weighs 50 lbs (23 kg), while mature females weigh about 40 lb (18 kg).
-The BCA recommends the average weight of a bulldog to be 40–50 lbs (18–23 kg).
+The BCA recommends the average weight to be 40–50 lbs (18–23 kg).

 Proportion: The circumference of the skull in front of the ears should measure at least the height of the dog at the shoulders.